Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

   > [Info] If the selected attributes cannot be removed from the attribute set, an error message is displayed in the upper right corner.

 4. Click the [SAVE] button.
   The changes are saved.
-The *Edit Attribute Set* view is closed.
+The *Edit attribute set* view is closed.

 #### Next steps